happyuc-project/web3j/docs/source/transactions.rst

 `here <https://github.com/kovan-testnet/faucet>`_.

-If you need some Ether on the Ropsten testnet to get started, please post a message with your wallet address to the `web3j Gitter channel <https://gitter.im/web3j/web3j>`_ and you will be sent some.
+If you need some Ether on the Ropsten testnet to get started, please post a message with your wallet address to the `webuj Gitter channel <https://gitter.im/webuj/webuj>`_ and you will be sent some.